New Lincoln School

-The New Lincoln School was a private experimental coeducational school in New York City enrolling students from kindergarten through grade 12.
+The New Lincoln School was a private experimental coeducational school in Manhattan, New York enrolling students from kindergarten through grade 12.

 History

 New Lincoln's predecessor was founded as Lincoln School in 1917 by the Rockefeller-funded General Education Board as "a pioneer experimental school for newer educational methods," under the aegis of Columbia University's Teachers College.
 In 1941 Teachers College merged Lincoln School with Horace Mann School, which it operated as a demonstration school.
 When Teachers College closed down the combined school in 1946, parents of Lincoln School enrollees established the New Lincoln School in 1948 as "an extension of the philosophy which made those [predecessor] schools famous," i.e., to carry on the tradition of progressive, experimental education, concentrating on the individual child, offering an interdisciplinary core program as well as electives in elementary grades, and emphasizing the arts.

 In 1956, the school acquired the former Boardman School on East 82nd Street and moved its Lower School (through second grade) to that campus, under the coordination of Terry Spitalny.
 In 1974, the school moved to 210 East 77th Street.
 The school merged with the Walden School in Fall 1988 to become the New Walden Lincoln School, which ultimately closed in Summer 1991.

 The progressive education movement had a significant impact on curriculum and instruction in American schools.
 For example, as a demonstration school, New Lincoln, like its predecessors, attracted widespread attention, including about 1,000 visitors each year.
 Eleanor Roosevelt attended the school’s tenth anniversary celebration and conference and wrote in her syndicated newspaper column that “this day was one of the most stimulating that I have spent in a long time.”